Miguel Vargas Player Props: Dodgers vs. Angels

 - The Angels pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Angels' 4.22 team ERA ranks 16th among all league pitching staffs.
+- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.19).

-- Angels pitchers combine to rank 15th in baseball in home runs surrendered (79 total, 1.1 per game).
+- Angels pitchers combine to give up 79 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Detmers (1-5) gets the starting nod for the Angels in his 13th start of the season.
-He has a 4.48 ERA in 62 1/3 innings pitched, with 76 strikeouts.
+- Ohtani (6-2) takes the mound for the Angels in his ninth start of the season.
+He's put together a 3.40 ERA in 82 2/3 innings pitched, with 105 strikeouts.

-- The left-hander last appeared on Thursday against the Texas Rangers, when he tossed six innings, allowing one earned run while giving up three hits.
+- In his most recent appearance on Friday against the Texas Rangers, the righty went six innings, allowing two earned runs while surrendering six hits.

-- In 12 games this season, the 23-year-old has amassed a 4.48 ERA and 11 strikeouts per nine innings, while allowing a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.